 |The Fifth Award will be||

-Title pages should include essay title; authors’ names, e-mail and complete mailing addresses; submission date; an abstract of 125 words or less; and the statement: “Essay written for the Gravity Research Foundation 2014 Awards for Essays on Gravitation.”
+Title page should include essay title; authors’ names (specify corresponding author), e-mail & mailing addresses; submission date; an abstract of 125 words or fewer; and the statement: “Essay written for the Gravity Research Foundation 2017 Awards for Essays on Gravitation.”
 Pages should be numbered.

-Please check the winners’ announcement to be posted on the announcement page: http://www.gravityresearchfoundation.org/announcements.html around May 15, 2013.
+Please check the winners’ announcement here around May 15, 2017.
 We will also attempt to send all participants a general e-mail notification.

 The five award-winning essays will be published in a special issue of the International Journal of Modern Physics D (IJMPD).
 Authors of essays designated Honorable Mention will be invited to submit their essays to the IJMPD where these may undergo additional refereeing at editorial discretion for possible publication.
 Authors of all other essays are free and encouraged to publish their essays after May 15th.